movementlabsxyz/hyperplane/simulator/README.md

 The Zipf parameter controls how skewed the distribution is - higher values mean more concentration of transactions to popular accounts.

+## Transaction Symmetry

+The simulator enforces transaction symmetry across chains:

+- For regular transactions: The same transaction is submitted to both chains (chain-1 and chain-2) as separate CL transactions
+- For CAT transactions: A single CL transaction is created with two constituent transactions (one for each chain)

+This symmetry ensures that both chains process the same workload, making it easier to analyze performance and behavior.

 ## Usage

 ```bash